-Sotheby’s Institute of Art (SIA) offers unique career development opportunities through our partnership with the Sotheby’s auction house.
-Working with our Career Services office, Sotheby’s auction house selects Master’s Degree students for the Sotheby’s Floater Program in the Sotheby’s New York headquarters.
-The position is a six-month full-time, paid position at the auction house, and focuses on the immediate business needs of one particular department, or may involve working with multiple departments, such as: specialist departments such as Impressionist and Modern Art, Contemporary Art, American Art, Chinese Works of Art, Latin American Art, and Jewelry, as well as Post Sales, Client Services, inventory administration, and shipping.
+Sotheby’s Institute of Art offers unique career development opportunities through our partnership with the Sotheby’s auction house.
+Working with our Career Services office, Sotheby’s auction house selects Master’s degree students for the Sotheby’s Floater Program in the Sotheby’s New York headquarters.
+It is a six-month, full-time, paid position at the auction house, and focuses on the immediate business needs of one particular department or multiple departments, such as: Impressionist and Modern Art, Contemporary Art, American Art, Chinese Works of Art, Latin American Art, and Jewelry, as well as Post Sales, Client Services, inventory administration, and shipping.
 Sotheby’s regularly sources full-time, permanent staff from the Floater Program.

 In London, the Work Placement (accredited internship) elective unit offers students experiential learning in an art-related work environment.

-75% of Sotheby’s Institute students are employed before graduation.*
+75% of Sotheby’s Institute students engage in the workforce before graduation.*

 Careers open to graduates include: